List of Women's Rugby World Cup finals: History

 The 2021 competition was postponed to 2022 due to the COVID-19 pandemic and produced a repeat of the 2017 final as hosts and reigning champions New Zealand faced England.
 England came into the match on a winning streak of 30 matches and took an early lead before Lydia Thompson was sent off for a high tackle.
 England preserved their lead at 26–19 at half-time but their 14 players were ultimately unable to contain New Zealand, who finally took the lead with a 71st minute try by Ayesha Leti-I'iga.
 The game at Eden Park was watched by a record crowd for a women's rugby union match of 42,579.

+The 2025 competition took place from 22 August to 27 September and it was held in England.
+For the first time since 2014, New Zealand was knocked out of the semi-final stage and failed to reach a major final.
+England won their third title and the first since 2014.

+The 2029 competition will be held in Australia, two years after the men’s counterpart.